11grossmane/gimme-state/README.md

 ## Options

-- if you use customGimme, make sure to specify before, action, and after
 - `before`: refers to the previous state
 - `action`: refers to the action you are dispatching
 - `after`: refers to the state post dispatch
+- `fullColors`: set to false if you are using remote debugger and want color, keep true if you are looking at the logs in your terminal
+- `fullAction`: set to false if you only want to see the action type

 ```javascript